vespa-engine/blog/_posts/2020-07-02-introducing-nlp-with-transformers-on-vespa.md

 effectively on 100 data points.

-Evaluation of models from different platforms such as Tensorflow, PyTorch, XGBoost and LightGBM can be freely combined as well, even in the same expression.
+Evaluation of models from different platforms such as Tensorflow, PyTorch, XGBoost and LightGBM can be freely combined as well, even within the same expression.
 To efficiently search for potential candidates one can use WAND.
 Recently we’ve also added [approximate nearest neighbors](https://blog.vespa.ai/approximate-nearest-neighbor-search-in-vespa-part-1/),